 Make sure to save to the desktop for quick access.

-Once the batch file has been saved to the desktop, just right-click > Open to launch all the websites at the same time.
-They will open in your default web browser in separate tabs almost immediately.
+Once the batch file has been saved to the desktop, just double-click on it to launch all the websites at the same time.

 Saving shortcuts to the desktop in this manner is great for saving space, so the desktop doesn’t end up looking like a cluttered mess.
 Plus, it also saves time, so for folks who have a lot of shortcuts littered on their desktop, we suggest giving this tip a try.